Writing life sketches of poets, philosophers, politicians, and saints offers space for learning and honing critical thinking skills.

 As Orwell noted, the line about "lesser breeds" "is always good for a snigger in pansy-left circles."
 But it doesn’t refer, as Orwell also noted, to "coolies" being kicked about "by pukka sahib in a pith helmet" but rather to the awe-less multitudes "without the Law," Germans, first of all, but also anyone who glorified power without restraint or obeisance.

-It is certainly sad and shameful that a set of events, including misunderstandings real or concocted, may be allowed to tarnish a good man's reputation, whether it be a writer a century or two ago or a Supreme Court nominee or president of the United States in present day America.
-Nevertheless, the "pansy-left circles" will always be with us, and as Evelyn Waugh, elucidated:
+It is certainly sad and shameful that a set of events, including misunderstandings real or concocted, may be allowed to tarnish a good man's reputation.
+Nevertheless, the "gullible and feeble" will always be with us, and as Evelyn Waugh, elucidated:

 Kipling believed civilization to be something laboriously achieved which was only precariously defended.
 He wanted to see the defenses fully manned and he hated the liberals because he thought them gullible and feeble, believing in the easy perfectibility of man and ready to abandon the work of centuries for sentimental qualms.

-Waugh's description of the "liberals" remains in place, as comedian and pundit Evan Sayet has so accurately and thoroughly elucidated.
-And it remains to be seen whether the Kipling reputation can ever be restored to its original luster.
-One can hope that those reading his works today can at least take the time to learn some history, even if they have no capacity for getting its meaning right.
+It remains to be seen whether the Kipling reputation can ever be restored to its original luster.
+One can hope that those reading his works today can at least take the time to learn some history.
+As Andrew Roberts has asserted,

 The abuse of Kipling has been long and sustained, yet his works might prove our ideal cultural reference for the next stages of the war against terror: he warned that imperialists could only expect "the blame of those ye better, / The hate of those ye guard."

 Let more critical thinkers come forward to rehabilitate the reputation of Rudyard Kipling, who was both a great writer and a decent, humane, and loving man.
-He understood both Western and Eastern culture with a better understanding than many of his contemporaries, whose dabbling has left too many Westerners with a garbled, incomplete knowledge of the East.
+He understood both Western and Eastern culture with a clearer insight than many of his contemporaries, whose dabbling has left too many Westerners with a garbled, incomplete knowledge of the East.

 © 2020 Linda Sue Grimes